vishnuprabhu-g/SWMessages/README.md

 # Installation

 ## From Carthage
-TSMessages is available through [Carthage](https://github.com/Carthage/Carthage).
+SWMessages is available through [Carthage](https://github.com/Carthage/Carthage).
 To install it, simply add the following line to your Cartfile:

 github "saiprasanna/SWMessages"